 The „expert“ system, opportunities for one-on-one instruction time, and differentiated learning activites, students face few obstacles to learning.

 Being that activities are designed to progress from the least to greatest level of difficulty, student have the opportunity to begin with the level of task they understand best.
 Color coding (green for low, yellow for intermediate, and red for advanced.) provide an easily recognizable indicator of the level of content.

 Varies from school to school based on scholl culture and clientelle

 10. Well-prepared learning space –

+Now, after several years, my pupils leave school without ever having a regular school math-book.
+They learned everything in the learning market.
 Here you find a free template to create your own learning market – the template has proved its worth.
 To print an export in .pdf and then print two cards on an A4 page is recommended.

 A few learning markets with free content you can find here.
 I’m working on being able to offer this material as open source here, but that’ll take some time.